telicent-oss/grype-action/README.md

-This repository provides a GitHub Action that wraps our standard patterns of usage of the [Anchore Grype][1] and the [Anchore Scan Action][2] into a composite action so we can simplify our workflows and standardise improvements to how we surface Trivy scan information in our builds.
+This repository provides a GitHub Action that wraps our standard patterns of usage of the [Anchore Grype][1] and the [Anchore Scan Action][2] into a composite action so we can simplify our workflows and standardise improvements to how we surface Grype scan information in our builds.

 # Usage